The Davis Clinic for Oral and Facial Surgery

-Similar to ‘Medical Tourism’, ‘Dental Tourism’ is the act of travelling abroad to take advantage of relatively low-cost dental treatments available.
-Typically, the process involves flying to a third-world country, staying for a couple weeks and having dental treatment for about 30-50% of the cost of comparable treatment in Canada.
+Similar to ‘Medical Tourism’, ‘Dental Tourism’ is the act of traveling abroad to take advantage of relatively low-cost dental treatments available.
+Typically, the process involves flying to a third-world country, staying for a couple of weeks, and having dental treatment for about 30-50% of the cost of comparable treatment in Canada.

 What’s wrong with taking a 2-week vacay and getting cheap dentistry?
 Sounds like a great deal!

-Superficially, ‘Dental Tourism’ sounds great – you save 50-70% on dental treatment while enjoying a two week vacation in an exotic destination!
-The unfortunate reality, though, is that you pay for what you get and, more-often-then-not, the treatment rendered abroad fails, which carries grave physical, emotional and financial consequences for the patient.
+Superficially, ‘Dental Tourism’ sounds great – you save 50-70% on dental treatment while enjoying a two-week vacation in an exotic destination!
+The unfortunate reality, though, is that you pay for what you get, and, more often than not, the treatment rendered abroad fails, which carries grave physical, emotional, and financial consequences for the patient.